TritonDataCenter/statemap/README.md

 - `-s` (`--sortby`): The state by which to sort (default is to sort by entity).

+- `-S` (`--stacksortby`): The state by which to sort statemaps, when multiple like statemaps are stacked (default is for the statemaps to be in the order specified).

 ## Interaction

 A statemap has icons for zooming and panning.
 As the statemap is zoomed,